MatthewR1021/MLB_Classification/README.md

 After comparing metrics across all 6 of our models, the top 3 performers are Logistic Regression, K-Nearest Neighbors and Random Forest.
 ![image](https://user-images.githubusercontent.com/73855593/150588558-47e6f62b-82f1-4651-9239-e3ff4b86a901.png)

 While all returned fairly encouraging results the Random Forest model was consistently coming out on top.
 In order to increase accuracy I built a function that would then drop games that were under 60% confidence meaning it would recommend you bet less games but the accuracy would also increase.
+This would help your overall profit.
 ![image](https://user-images.githubusercontent.com/73855593/150588369-0de37693-8290-4fad-9047-a75de533c171.png)
 This still had Random Forest leading when it comes to accuracy but because of my new adjusted accuracy function it is also important to see how many games each model is selecting.
 That can be seen in the chart below:
 ![image](https://user-images.githubusercontent.com/73855593/150588890-806a7b8f-d775-4851-a20f-3d87be1a23ba.png)